 - Turn on the hot water tap in your sink slowly to allow the air to pass through the pipe

-California Plumbing San Diego can help you wants to help you with all of your water heater needs!
+California Plumbing SD can help you wants to help you with all of your water heater needs!
 Call us today and let us know how!